boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Saad, Greg Mirsky, Rüdiger Geib, Nicklous D. Morris, 	Daniele Ceccarelli, Bo Wu, and Xuesong Geng for their review of this document and for providing valuable comments.

-   Special thanks to Jie Dong for the detailed and careful reviews.
+   Special thanks to Jie Dong and Adrian Farrel for the detailed and careful reviews.

    Thanks to Alvaro Retana for the rtg-dir review, Yoshifumi Nishida for the tsv-art review, and Timothy Winters for the int-dir review.